wieslawsoltes/AvaloniaBook/Chapters/Chapter20.md

 Goal
 - Run your Avalonia app in the browser using WebAssembly (WASM) with minimal changes to shared code.
-- Understand browser-specific lifetimes, hosting options, rendering modes, and platform limitations (files, networking, threading).
+- Understand browser-specific lifetimes, hosting options, rendering modes, and platform limitations (files, networking, threading, DOM interop).
-- Debug, package, and deploy a browser build with confidence.
+- Debug, profile, and deploy a browser build with confidence.

 Why this matters
 - Web delivery eliminates install friction for demos, tooling, and dashboards.
-- Browser rules (sandboxing, CORS, user gestures) require tweaks compared to desktop/mobile.
+- Browser rules (sandboxing, CORS, user gestures) require tweaks compared to desktop/mobile, and understanding how Avalonia binds to the JS runtime keeps those differences manageable.

 Prerequisites
 - Chapter 19 (single-view navigation), Chapter 16 (storage provider), Chapter 17 (async/networking).